daftkid/daftkid.github.io/_pages/about.markdown

 Welcome to my personal Tech Blog!

-My name is **Oleksandr Mykytenko**, I'm 27 and I live in Ukraine so far.
+My name is **Oleksandr Mykytenko**, I'm slightly below 30 and I live in Ukraine so far.

 I'm really passionate about practicing different technical things such as Cloud Architecture, Systems and Software Engineering.